sophongo/sophdoc/docs/en/admin/ghippo/audit/open-audit.md

 - For AI Community installations, the Kubernetes audit log switch was not operated during the management cluster installation process.
-- For AI platform Enterprise installations, the Kubernetes audit log switch is enabled by default.
+- For AI platform installations, the Kubernetes audit log switch is enabled by default.
     - To set it to default off, you can modify the installer's __clusterConfig.yaml__ file (set __logPath__ to empty "").
 - The collection of Kubernetes audit logs switch is disabled by default for the management cluster.